Aayushman-Codes/FOOD-DELIVERY-TIME-PREDICTOR---Regression/README.md

 Type of Model: Regression (Linear & Logical) [Machine Learning]

-Objective:  The goal od this model is to predict food delivery times based on customer location, restaurant location, weather, traffic, and other factors.
+Objective:  The goal of this model is to predict food delivery times based on customer location, restaurant location, weather, traffic, and other factors.
 This involves both data preprocessing and building predictive models using linear regression and logistic regression.

 Tech Stack: Python, Pandas, Scikit-Learn, Matplotlib, Seaborn